ernie-h/eh-personal-v2/content/blog/reflection/oldlog.md

 ## Day 42: 9th August, 2018
 #### **Thoughts:**
 Felt really off today, definitely me not sleeping enough.
 Took a nap but still felt hella werid.
-Went to md with babe and had a very awkward dinner next to irina.
+Went to md with N and had a very awkward dinner next to irina.

 #### **Blockers:**
 - A lot of stuff